ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

 Initial Troubleshooting
 =======================

+The first steps in the process of troubleshooting Ceph Monitors involve making sure that the Monitors are running and that they are able to communicate with the network and on the network.
+Follow the steps in this section to rule out the simplest causes of Monitor malfunction.

-#. **Make sure that the monitors are running.**
+#. **Make sure that the Monitors are running.**

-    First, make sure that the monitor (*mon*) daemon processes (``ceph-mon``) are running.
-Sometimes Ceph admins either forget to start the mons or forget to restart the mons after an upgrade.
+    Make sure that the Monitor (*mon*) daemon processes (``ceph-mon``) are running.
+It might be the case that the mons have not be restarted after an upgrade.
 Checking for this simple oversight can save hours of painstaking troubleshooting.

     It is also important to make sure that the manager daemons (``ceph-mgr``) are running.
-    Remember that typical cluster configurations provide one ``ceph-mgr`` for each ``ceph-mon``.
+Remember that typical cluster configurations provide one Manager (``ceph-mgr``) for each Monitor (``ceph-mon``).

-    .. note:: Rook will not run more than two managers.
+    .. note:: In releases prior to v1.12.5, Rook will not run more than two managers.

-#. **Make sure that you can reach the monitor nodes.**
+#. **Make sure that you can reach the Monitor nodes.**

-    In certain rare cases, there may be ``iptables`` rules that block access to monitor nodes or TCP ports.
+    In certain rare cases, ``iptables`` rules might be blocking access to Monitor nodes or TCP ports.
 These rules might be left over from earlier stress testing or rule development.
-To check for the presence of such rules, SSH into the server and then try to connect to the monitor's ports (``tcp/3300`` and ``tcp/6789``) using ``telnet``, ``nc``, or a similar tool.
+To check for the presence of such rules, SSH into each Monitor node and use ``telnet`` or ``nc`` or a similar tool to attempt to connect to each of the other Monitor nodes on ports ``tcp/3300`` and ``tcp/6789``.

-#. **Make sure that the ``ceph status`` command runs  and receives a reply from the cluster.**
+#. **Make sure that the "ceph status" command runs and receives a reply from the cluster.**

-    If the ``ceph status`` command does receive a reply from the cluster, then the cluster is up and running.
-The monitors will answer to a ``status`` request only if there is a formed quorum.
+    If the ``ceph status`` command receives a reply from the cluster, then the cluster is up and running.
+Monitors answer to a ``status`` request only if there is a formed quorum.
 Confirm that one or more ``mgr`` daemons are reported as running.
-Under ideal conditions, all ``mgr`` daemons will be reported as running.
+In a cluster with no deficiencies, ``ceph status`` will report that all ``mgr`` daemons are running.

-    If the ``ceph status`` command does not receive a reply from the cluster, then there are probably not enough monitors ``up`` to form a quorum.
-The ``ceph -s`` command with no further options specified connects to an arbitrarily selected monitor.
-In certain cases, however, it might be helpful to connect to a specific monitor (or to several specific monitors in sequence) by adding the ``-m`` flag to the command: for example, ``ceph status -m mymon1``.
+    If the ``ceph status`` command does not receive a reply from the cluster, then there are probably not enough Monitors ``up`` to form a quorum.
+If the ``ceph -s`` command is run with no further options specified, it connects to an arbitrarily selected Monitor.
+In certain cases, however, it might be helpful to connect to a specific Monitor (or to several specific Monitors in sequence) by adding the ``-m`` flag to the command: for example, ``ceph status -m mymon1``.

 #. **None of this worked.
 What now?**

-    If the above solutions have not resolved your problems, you might find it helpful to examine each individual monitor in turn.
-Whether or not a quorum has been formed, it is possible to contact each monitor individually and request its status by using the ``ceph tell mon.ID mon_status`` command (here ``ID`` is the monitor's identifier).
+    If the above solutions have not resolved your problems, you might find it helpful to examine each individual Monitor in turn.
+Even if no quorum has been formed, it is possible to contact each Monitor individually and request its status by using the ``ceph tell mon.ID mon_status`` command (here ``ID`` is the Monitor's identifier).

-    Run the ``ceph tell mon.ID mon_status`` command for each monitor in the cluster.
+    Run the ``ceph tell mon.ID mon_status`` command for each Monitor in the cluster.
 For more on this command's output, see :ref:`Understanding mon_status
     <rados_troubleshoting_troubleshooting_mon_understanding_mon_status>`.

-    There is also an alternative method: SSH into each monitor node and query the daemon's admin socket.
-See :ref:`Using the Monitor's Admin Socket<rados_troubleshoting_troubleshooting_mon_using_admin_socket>`.
+    There is also an alternative method for contacting each individual Monitor:
+    SSH into each Monitor node and query the daemon's admin socket.
+See :ref:`Using the Monitor's Admin
+    Socket<rados_troubleshoting_troubleshooting_mon_using_admin_socket>`.

 .. _rados_troubleshoting_troubleshooting_mon_using_admin_socket: